Chungyezun/Chungyezun/README.md

 # Hi there 👋

 Good day!
 I am Yezun Chung from South Korea, who is interested in diverse developments (e.g. web, android, ios, games).

+I'm trying hard to be a passionate and competent developer!

 If you want to contact me, please leave me a message!